chromaui/chromatic-docs/viewports.md

 };
 ```

-When Chromatic captures your story, it will create *two* snapshots on your build, with the browser set at each viewports.
+When Chromatic captures your story, it will create *two* snapshots on your build, with the browser set at each viewport.
 These modes will be treated separately, with independent baselines and distinct approvals.

 ## Combining modes with viewports addon